Policy for the return of Financial Aid Received through Title IV Funds

 - Other state, private and institutional aid

-- Provide each student with the information given in this policy
+- Provide each student with the information written in this policy

 - Identify students who are affected by this policy and complete the Return of Title IV and/or state funds calculation in accordance with federal and state regulations